yh17/E10b-3D-Terrain-and-Agent/README.md

  * Create a new MeshInstance as a child of Enemy.
 In the Inspector->MeshInstance->Mesh, select New SphereMesh.
 Then, in the same menu, select Edit.
 Change Radius=2 and Height=4

  * Create another new MeshInstance as a child of Enemy.
 In the Inspector->MeshInstance->Mesh, select New PrismMesh.
 Then, in the same menu, select Edit.
 Change Size.x=2, y=2, z=2.
+Select PrimativeMesh->Mesh and select New SpatialMaterial.
 Go back.
 In Inspector->Spatial->Transform->Translation, set z=2.
 Inspector->Spatial->Transform->Rotation Degrees, set x=90

  * Create Convex Collision Siblings for MeshInstance and MeshInstance2